ayanliger/gke-turns10-hackathon-vigil/vigil-system/README.md

 ---

-**Built with 💙 for the GKE Turns 10 Hackathon**
+Built with 💙 for the GKE Turns 10 Hackathon.

-*Protecting Latin American digital banking with AI-powered fraud detection*
+Protecting Latin American digital banking with AI-powered fraud detection.